gabrielpsp/Rom-Inspector-pak/README.md

 It should be : /mnt/SDCARD/Tools/tg5040/Rom Inspector.pak

-2️⃣ Make sure the following tools are available in:
+2️⃣ Make sure the following files are available in:

 /mnt/SDCARD/.userdata/tg5040/Rom Inspector.pak/bin